J-Gann/medfluencer/README.md

 Again, nothing out of the ordinary.
 The comment contains the text, the author and the video ID.
 It should be noted, that the large comments dataset [./scraping/comments_scraping.json](./scraping/comments_scraping.json) contains comments mostly without replies, while the smaller dataset [./scraping/comments_scraping_extended.json](./scraping/comments_scraping_extended.json) contains comments with replies (when available).
 The reason lies in the scraping algorithm, which was not able to scrape replies to comments in large quantities due to YouTube rate limits.

-To further analyze the content of the data, we semantic clustering was used.
-The goal is to group similar videos or comments together in order to find frequnt topics.
+To further analyze the content of the data, semantic clustering was used.
+The goal was to group similar videos or comments together in order to find frequnt topics.
 The implementation can be found in the [data analysis notebook](./medfluencer_data_analysis.ipynb).

 ### Semantic Clustering Videos